mhognl/EasyRO/README.md

 # EasyRO (Inactive)
 ## I decided to stop a few of my projects.
-The reaseon is that there's more time for future projects.
+The reason is that there's more time for future projects.
 ## Make root filesystem read-only!

 ### About